-3. Headlines for 2019
+3. Headlines for 2020

-- 3.1 During the year commencing April 2018 to March 2019, 534 net additional dwellings were completed in the District.
-Completion rates in each of the preceding three years exceeded the requirement for new dwellings as identified in the national Housing Delivery Test (HDT) with the result that the District delivered 126% of its housing requirement over the period.
-Since April 2014 some 2,504 dwellings have been built in North Norfolk. - 3.2 In 2018 government indicated that a new approach should be taken to the way in which future housing requirements are assessed.
+- 3.1 During the year commencing April 2019 to March 2020, 408 additional dwellings were completed in the District.
+Since April 2014 over 2,900 dwellings have been built in North Norfolk.
+Completion rates in each of the preceding three years exceeded the requirement for new dwellings as identified in the national Housing Delivery Test (HDT) with the result that the District delivered 115% of its housing requirement over the period. - 3.2 In 2018 government indicated that a new approach should be taken to the way in which future housing requirements are assessed.
 Where a Local Plan is more than five years old, as is the case with the North Norfolk Core Strategy, this new approach is based on the 2014 National Household Projections with a single standardised adjustment to these to take account of local evidence in relation to the affordability of homes.
-This new approach results in an increase in the future requirement from a current average of 409 dwellings per year identified in the Central Norfolk Strategic Housing Market Assessment 2017, to an annual baseline requirement to deliver 5532 net additional dwellings. - 3.3 In May 2018 the 2016 based Sub National Population Projections were published by the Office for National Statistics.
+This new approach results in an increase in the future requirement from a current average of 409 dwellings per year identified in the Central Norfolk Strategic Housing Market Assessment 2017, to an annual baseline requirement to deliver 552 net additional dwellings. - 3.3 In May 2018 the 2016 based Sub National Population Projections were published by the Office for National Statistics.
 For North Norfolk these show a significant slowdown in the projected rate of growth compared to the earlier 2014 based projections which are currently used in the standard methodology.
 These population projections were reflected in the Household Projections published in September 2018 which show a similar reduction in the projected number of households, and hence the number of dwellings that might be needed in the District.
 More recently a further slowing of expected growth rates is projected in the latest 2018 based Sub National Population Projections.
 However, the standard methodology continues to rely on the 2014 Household Projections and the higher growth forecasts contained within them.
-Government is reviewing the standard methodology but has indicated that pending the results of this review the 2014-based projections should continue to be used in all but exceptional circumstances. - 3.4 In June 2019 the Council commissioned Opinion Research Services (ORS) to undertake a partial review of the Strategic Housing Market Assessment (SHMA).
-This review was focused on establishing the future need for homes in the District and in particular considered if the 2014-based National Household Projections represented a robust starting point for assessing future requirements.
-The 2014 Projections had previously been accepted as being flawed and shown to overestimate the requirement for new homes in the District.
-The revised SHMA (2019) concludes that the 2014 Projections overestimate housing requirements by a significant amount and in light of this the Council has resolved that pending the on-going review of the standard methodology the requirement for new homes in North Norfolk is 479 dwellings per annum.
-This figure is derived from the 2016-based National Household Projections and incorporates the standard affordability uplift required by the national methodology together with a further 5% buffer to extend choice as required by the NPPF. - 3.5 Taking account of the planning permissions which have been granted, the allocated development sites in the Site Allocations Development Plan and making an allowance for windfall developments there is a total assessed deliverable supply of land suitable for some 2,747 new homes (See Appendix B - Schedule of Sites & Projected Delivery of Sites 2019-2024). - 3.6 This equates to 5.73 years land supply when compared to the requirement to deliver 479 dwellings per year.
+Government is reviewing the standard methodology but has indicated that pending the results of this review the 2014-based projections should continue to be used in all but exceptional circumstances.

-2 Based on 2014 National Household Projections with 2019 based affordability ratio uplift
+&lt;sup>1 Based on 2014 National Household Projections with 2019 based affordability ratio uplift